QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 <div class="row row-cols-md-2"><div>

 A **LiveData** is an observable variable.
-It means a component can execute some code when the variable changed.
+It means a component can execute some code when the variable changes.

 They are usually used to update the View when a variable in the model changed.